radel/laravel-styleguide/README.md

 #### what I want to do:

 I want to build an UI Pattern Library where one can develop a component in complete isolation.
-This component is also a blade partial file and can be included in your app right away, thus achiving a real living style guide.
+This component is also a blade partial file and can be included in your app right away, thus achieving a real living style guide.

 Ideally, a change a in a component would be instantly reflected in your application.